Stock events for Meta Platforms, Inc. (META)

 Overview of Meta Platforms, Inc.’s business

-Meta Platforms, Inc. is a technology conglomerate focused on social networking, advertising, and virtual and augmented reality.
-Its core products include Facebook, Instagram, WhatsApp, Messenger, and Threads.
-The company also develops VR/AR hardware and software through Reality Labs and generates revenue through advertising placements.
-Meta is investing heavily in the metaverse and AI.
+Meta Platforms, Inc. is a global technology conglomerate focused on internet services and technology, with a strong presence in social media, digital advertising, and virtual and augmented reality.
+Its core business revolves around the Family of Apps (FoA), including Facebook, Instagram, WhatsApp, Messenger, and Threads, which drive advertising revenue.
+Meta is also investing in the metaverse through its Reality Labs division, focusing on AR, MR, and VR hardware, software, and content.

 META’s Geographic footprint